WalletConnect/walletconnect-docs/docs/javascript/push/wallet-usage.md

 ## Prerequisites

-The **PushWalletClient requires an existing pairing** in order to receive a push subscription request from a dapp.
+The **`PushWalletClient` requires an existing pairing** in order to receive a push subscription request from a dapp.
-This means that the PushClient should be used alongside the [Web3Wallet SDK](../web3wallet/installation.md), via the [Shared Core](../guides/shared-core.md) setup.
+This means that the `PushWalletClient` should be used alongside the [Web3Wallet SDK](../web3wallet/installation.md), via the [Shared Core](../guides/shared-core.md) setup.

 ## Usage